MK2112/lusby/README.md

 7) Optional: start the tray app (unprivileged user)

-See “From Source” to build and run `guardianusb-tray`.
-The default tray prints signal messages to stdout; the GTK/libappindicator UI is provided behind the `tray-ui` feature.
+See "From Source" to build and run `guardianusb-tray`.<br>
+The default tray prints signal messages to `stdout`; the GTK/libappindicator UI is provided behind the `tray-ui` feature.

 ## From Source (development)

 Clone and build:
 ```bash
 git clone <repository-url>
 cd guardianusb